Neuroblox/course/pages/intro_julia.md

 ## Notebooks

 We will work on two Jupyter notebooks
-- `julia_introduction.ipnyb` : getting started with Julia, please start here.
+- `julia_intro.ipnyb` : getting started with Julia, please start here.
 - `julia_types_and_multiple_dispatch.ipnyb` : custom types and multiple dispatch.

 These notebooks were contributed by George Datseris as part of the Zero-to-Hero Julia workshop and are kindly available as an open repository.
 For more details on that workshop please check :